kb-dk/newspaper-ninestars-QA-suite/docs/Documentation.md

 `<sql-connection-string>` is the connection string used to connect to the database with the information about the batch.
 Example: "jdbc:postgresql://dbhost/mfpak?user=mfpak&password=mfpass"

-The database contains information about the data in a batch, and a reference to documentation about the database will be inserted, when it is ready.
+The database contains information about the data in a batch.

 ## Output

 Both tools will output an XML file to stdout, containing the result of the validation (success or failure) and a list of errors, if any.

 The schema for the XML file can be found here [Schema](xsd/qaresult).

-Note that the current version of the tool is a little lax in it's use of &lt;component&gt;, &lt;type&gt; and &lt;description&gt; values.
-These values will be reviewed and improved in a later version of the tool.
+In general, messages will refer to the specification, when reporting an error.
+For errors regarding file structure, refer to this [list of checks](https://sbforge.org/display/NEWSPAPER/Structure+checks+done) for details.

 Examples of output can be found here: [Success](examples/qaresult-success-example.xml) and [Failure](examples/qaresult-failure-example.xml)

-The QA Suite is a work in progress, and the schema and examples may be extended as a result of this.

 If the tool fails unexpectedly, it will exit with an error code larger than zero, and error messages will be printed to stderr.